cisc0f/PySee/README.md

 ## Coming Soon...
 PySee will automatically check for other python versions downloaded with Anaconda and so on.
-The goal for this Electron app is also to uninstall python versions (pip packages too?) directly from the app using UI.
+The goal for this Electron app is also to uninstall python versions  directly from the app using UI.
-PySee will also automatically detect python versions conflict.